Mission: Impossible – Rogue Nation (2015)

 Rating: 2 / 4 – Okay

 Is it me or does Tom Cruise look a bit… tired?
-The more I watched this fifth installment in the popular Mission: Impossible series, the more I couldn’t shake the idea that at this point in his career, Cruise was just, well, cruising.
-Sure, as secret agent Ethan Hunt, he precariously hangs from the side of a plane in Minsk, fights an assassin at an opera in Vienna, and is chased by high-speed motorcycles in Morocco, but for some reason he just seems kind of bored by it all (Cruise famously does most of his own stunts; now that he’s in his early fifties, maybe it’s taking a toll).
+The more I watched this fifth installment in the popular Mission: Impossible series, the more I couldn’t shake the idea that at this point in his career, Cruise is just, well, cruising.
+Sure, as globetrotting secret agent James Bond, er, Ethan Hunt, he’s always this close to death: Precariously hanging from the side of a plane in Belarus, fighting assassins at an opera in Austria, and chased by high-speed motorcycles in Morocco.
+But for some reason he just seems kind of bored by it all.

 Carlos I. Cuevas